Imeanbusiness/TerryBot2.0/README.md

 ### Commands

 You can run commands on Terry to make him work specifically.
+Run /help to check.

+### Background Customization

+To customize your background, drag the desired background image and put it in the images file.
+Then boot up Terry, and run /bgc (filename).
+The file name should be BG.png and not Images/BG.png unless you made a folder inside the images folder.

 ## Why TerryBot?